 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Bank of Ireland charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Bank of Ireland
+Recover your PPI from Bank of Ireland due to undisclosed commission

 How we can help with your Bank of Ireland Loan 'Plevin' PPI claim